jamieroche1987/sighthound-meet-website/README.md

   * Used to store repositories, files and images pushed from gitpod
 * FONTAWESOME
   * Used for the social media links in the footer of each page
+  * Used for the header on each page
+  * Used on the thank you message on the thank you page
+  * Used on the form
+  * Used on the reasons section header and sub headings

 * CHROME Developer tools
   * For checking compatibilty, troubleshooting and editing code
 * Am I Responsive
   * Used to test responsiveness of the website at different screen sizes
+* TINY PNG
+  * Used to compress my images down
+* BALSAMIQ
+  * Used to create the wireframes

 #